 - Your interest in a stock bonus, pension, profit-sharing, annuity, or similar plan (including an IRA) may be exempt if the plan qualifies under the provisions of the Internal Revenue Code.

 As you can see, the Texas laws are very generous on exemptions.
 Accordingly, especially because of the Texas Homestead Exemption, we would usually claim exemptions under Texas law.
 However the Bankruptcy Code also provides exemptions.
 These exemptions, while generally more limited than the Texas exemptions, do contain some categories that are different from those allowed by our state statute.
+Note: Cash and bank accounts are NOT exempt under Texas Exemptions.
 Accordingly, especially if you do not have a homestead, you may wish to explore the possibility of claiming exemptions under Federal law.

 BANKRUPTCY EXEMPTIONS (Section 522, Bankruptcy Code)